bioboot/class11-demo/class11.md

 Bio3D Class 11
 --------------

-If you dont have the [bio3d package](http://thegrantlab.org/bio3d/) available then you will need to do a one-time-only install from within R like so:
+If you don't have the [bio3d package](http://thegrantlab.org/bio3d/) available then you will need to do a one-time-only install from within R like so:

 ``` r
 install.packages("bio3d")
 ```

-NOw we are sure wi have the package lets load it and read some PDB files for analysis.
-Note in the code-block below we can add the option `warning=FALSE` to trun off the printing of the warning msg about files already existing.
+Now we are sure we have the package lets load it and read some PDB files for analysis.
+Note in the code-block below we can add the option `warning=FALSE` to turn off the printing of the warning msg about files already existing.

 ``` r
 library(bio3d)